-• (A) the reasonable expenses for transportati on, meals and lodging of jurors shall be paid from the County Treasury through the Court Administra tor's office.

-• (B) except in an emergency, courtroom staff shall arrange direct billing to the Court of Common Pleas for all expenses.
+- (1) The reasonable expenses for transportation, meals and lodging of jurors shall be paid from the County Treasury through the Court Administrator's office; - (2) Except in an emergency, courtroom staff shall arrange direct billing to the Court of Common Pleas for all expenses.

-XX.
-Selection of Grand Jurors
+(T) Selection of Grand Jurors

-- 1. The jury commissioner will send to the presiding criminal judge every third Monday sufficient jurors to constitute two grand juries each consisting of 9 regular grand jurors and 2 alternates.
-In the event a request for a special grand jury is granted, the jury commissioner will send sufficient jurors to constitute a single panel of 9 and up to 5 alternate jurors depending upon the anticipated length of service for the special grand jury panel. - 2.
-In addition to administering the oath to the grand jurors and instructing them on their duties and the law governing their service, the presiding criminal judge will question the grand jurors as to their eligibility for service.
-The criteria guiding the presiding criminal judge are as outlined in Local Rule 8 (IV)(a), Local Rule 8 (VI), O.R.C.
-2313.42, and O.R.C.
+(1) The jury commissioner will send to the presiding eriminal equity judge every third other Monday sufficient jurors to constitute two grand juries each consisting of 9 regular grand jurors and 2 alternates.
+In the event a request for a special grand jury is granted, the jury commissioner will send sufficient jurors to constitute a single panel of 9 and up to 5 alternate jurors depending upon the anticipated length of service for the special grand jury panel.

+- (2) In addition to administering the oath to the grand jurors and instructing them on their duties and the law governing their service, the Presiding Criminal Judge will question the grand jurors as to their eligibility for service.
+The criteria guiding the Presiding Criminal Judge are as outlined in Local Rule 8 (a), Local Rule 8, O.R.C.
+2313.42 and O.R.C.
 2939.03.
 The presiding judge will determine whether or not to excuse any prospective juror from the panel based on the foregoing guidelines.
-The remaining jurors will constitute the regular or special grand jury panels. - 3.
-In the case of a special grand jury, the first 9 jurors selected by the presiding judge will be the voting members of the panel, with the alternate grand jurors replacing any of the 9 who cannot complete their service.
-Any such replacement will be in numerical order. - 4.
-In the case of regular grand jury panel chosen to serve for a three week period, the 11 members of the panel will alternate voting on each case with no input from the prosecuting attorney as to who votes on a particular case. - 5.
-Pursuant to Criminal Rule 6 (C), the court may appoint a foreperson and deputy foreperson from the grand jury panel.
-If the presiding judge does not appoint a foreperson and deputy foreperson, the grand jurors will elect a foreperson and deputy foreperson. - 6.
-If at any time after a grand jury panel is selected, the prosecutor believes a member of the grand jury should be challenged for cause pursuant to one of the reasons outlined in O.R.C.
-2313.42, the prosecutor shall file a motion with the presiding criminal judge requesting such juror or jurors be excused from further service and be replaced.

-All court personnel who escort and assist jurors during sequestration shall be trained in the applicable procedures and policies.
+The remaining jurors will constitute the regular or special grand jury panels. - (3) In the case of a special grand jury, the first 9 jurors selected by the Presiding Judge will be the voting members of the panel, with the alternate grand jurors replacing any of the 9 who cannot complete their service.
+Any such replacement will be in numerical order. - (4) In the case of regular grand jury panel chosen to serve for a three two-week period, the 11 members of the panel will alternate voting on each case with no input from the prosecuting attorney as to who votes on a particular case. - (5) Pursuant to Criminal Rule 6 (C), the court may appoint a foreperson and deputy foreperson from the grand jury panel.
+If the Presiding Judge does not appoint a foreperson and deputy foreperson, the grand jurors will elect a foreperson and deputy foreperson. - (6) If at any time after a grand jury panel is selected, the prosecutor believes a member of the grand jury should be challenged for cause pursuant to one of the reasons outlined in O.R.C.
+2313.42, the prosecutor shall file a motion with the Presiding Criminal Judge requesting such juror or jurors be excused from further service and be replaced. - (7) All court personnel who escort and assist jurors during sequestration shall be trained in the applicable procedures and policies.

-RULE 9.
-Deposit of security for costs
+RULE 9: Deposit of Security for Costs